GayaGorodecki/FacebookApp_C-_.Net_DP/README.md

 Facebook App using C# .Net Framework

+# Introduction

+With my Facebook app you can view and update your personal information and posts.
+In addition, you can find photos by location (country / city / street), choose, capture and save them on your PC.
-Designed and built as project in Design Pattern academic course.
+This project designed and built as project in Design Pattern academic course.

 # Design Pattern

 Adaptor | singltone | observer | Iterator | Strategy | Facade